Jimmy-Z/diverge/README.md

 		* forked from overture
 		* not to be confused with [pymumu/smartdns]

-comparison
+designing choices
 ===
 diverge is meant to be an intermediate layer between [AdGuard Home] and public DNS servers
-* since the GUI of [AdGuard Home] is quite useful, but most probably they will not merge this particular feature
+* since the GUI of AdGuard Home is quite useful, but most probably they will not merge this particular feature.
-* so cache is not required, or even opposed upon since it will introduce two layers of cache
+	* and obviously we wouldn't want to implement that again.
+* also no DNS cache since AdGuard Home already had one.
-* diverge decision cache
+* diverge decision is cached.

 details
 ===